Skip to main content

 Smaller version

-Beyond these sites, however, there are often sites in public spaces—parks, gardens, commercial areas, hospitals, school campuses, cemeteries, etc.—that are not religious worship sites per se, but which nonetheless have religious or spiritual resonances.
-These may include statues of religious figures, memorials of events of religious or spiritual significance, plaques recognizing religious figures or communities, murals or other artworks in public buildings (often including government buildings) with religious content, or spaces set aside for practices of reflection or contemplation that locals think of as religious or spiritual.
+Sites in public places—parks, gardens, hospitals, school campuses, cemeteries, commercial plazas open to the public—that are not religious worship sites per se can nonetheless have religious or spiritual resonances.
+These may include statues of religious or significant cultural figures, memorials of events of religious or spiritual significance, plaques recognizing religious figures or communities, murals or other artworks in public buildings (often including government buildings) with religious content, or spaces set aside for practices of reflection or quiet contemplation that locals think of as religious or spiritual (e.g., water features like fountains that help to provide a sense of serenity).